 But it doesn’t have to be!

 Ink+Volt’s founder Kate Matsudaira travels constantly for work and has super practical and useful tips to share with you, based on experiences she’s had along the way.
-And as you may know, we recently launched the Ink+Volt Laptop Bag which has the versatility and functional details that make travel a breeze.

 If you’re traveling more for work this year, or have been doing so but never found your rhythm, this post is for you!

 We even put together a printable packing list to help you turn all of these tips into a super easy packing session for your next trip.
 Download your free packing list now!

 Smart packing with I+V Founder Kate Matsudaira

 I interviewed Kate for this post and she was so excited to share her packing and business travel do’s and don’ts with you fabulous I+V readers.
 I was definitely inspired!
 These tips will save you so much time and make your next trip so much less stressful.

 Let’s start with some of Kate’s tips for things you can do at home before your trip to make packing much faster and less stressful.
 These tips will streamline your packing process and make it more efficient.

 - Buy travel size bottles from a store like Target and put all of your liquid toiletries in them, like lotions, serums, shampoo, etc. Then store them in a quart/gallon sized plastic bag in a drawer that is ready to grab and go into you carry on when the time comes.